Scanbuy-Inc/dcoupon-public-docs/anonymous-coupons/README.md

 }
 ```

-+ Posibles Response Types for this method:
++ Response Types for this method:

 | Response	 | HttpStatus | Internal Code | Description |
 |----------------|:----------:|:-------------:|-------------|